 However, registration for the MELAB is different than for the other exams.

-To register for the MELAB, complete the MELAB Official Identification Form.
+To register for the MELAB, complete the MELAB Identification Form.
 Print the form mail it or take it to your MELAB test center.

 - Your completed identification form, your passport photo, and the test fee must arrive at your selected test center by the registration deadline as specified by the center.
 An incomplete identification form without a passport photo and the accompanying test fee will not be processed.